How we can help you with mental health support in Leeds.

 Coping with disability, physical illness or injury and rehabilitation can be mentally tough.
 And what about parenting, caring, bereavement, education, unemployment, overwork, debt, sexuality, discrimination, relationship breakdown – the list goes on, and on.

-It is possible to learn to notice and better manage things you do, or just happen in your life, which make your mental health worse, or better.
+It is possible to learn to notice and better manage things you do, or just happen in your life, that make your mental health worse, or better.

 Relatively few of us even understand the language used to describe mental health, and why would we if we never talk about it?
 The words we use